The 2024 fantasy season is being defined by injuries — more specifically, by a lopsided position distribution of injuries.

 Jalen McMillan (TB): 34% rostered

-Analysis: In Week 8, McMillan had an 82.4% route share, a 14% target share, a 30.4% air-yard share, 0.83 yards per route run, and a 21.2% first-read share against Atlanta (per Fantasy Points Data).
+Analysis: McMillan missed Week 9 as he tends to a hamstring injury.
+It’s not certain he’ll be back for Week 10, so adding him this week should be done with a long-term aim.
+In Week 8, McMillan had an 82.4% route share, a 14% target share, a 30.4% air-yard share, 0.83 yards per route run, and a 21.2% first-read share against Atlanta (per Fantasy Points Data).
 He didn’t get the “Chris Godwin role” many had hoped for, as he played 71.4% of his snaps from the perimeter.
-I’m not nearly as high on McMillan’s outlook for the rest of the season as others are.
-He’s worth a stash, though, with the hopes that the rookie figures it out down the stretch, because the Bucs desperately need him.
+He’s worth a stash, with the hope that the rookie figures it out down the stretch because the Bucs desperately need him.

 Elijah Moore (CLE): 14% rostered